 A European belt path is now found on about half of all rear-facing-only (infant) seats in the US.
 This feature can be found on the budget friendly Graco Snug Ride Click Connect (all models) all the way up to the splurge-worthy Clek Liing and tons of seats in between.
 This belt path is for installing a carrier without a base – like in a taxi or Uber.

 🇸🇪Note: A few seats in the US allow for Swedish-style rear facing tethering – where the tether is connected when to the floor of the car – usually to the seat track of the front seat.
 Swedish style tethering eliminates the motion of the rear facing car seat towards the back of the vehicle, acting as an anti-rebound feature.
 This style tethering is losing favor as it can affect the airbag sensors for the front seat occupants in some vehicles.
-More seats are featuring anti-rebound bars to accomplish the motion limiting affect but without needing a strap to connect to the front seat track.
-Limiting the motion towards the front of the car – as the load leg, European belt path, and Australian style tether do – does more to reduce the risk of injury to the rear facing child than limiting the motion towards the back of the vehicle – as an anti-rebound bar does.
+More seats are featuring anti-rebound bars to limit motion without needing a strap to connect to the front seat track.
+However, limiting the motion towards the front of the car – as the load leg, European belt path, and Australian style tether do – does more to reduce the risk of injury to the rear facing child than does limiting the motion towards the back of the vehicle like an anti-rebound bar does.

 FTC Disclosure: Affiliate links are included in this page.
 No monetary compensation was provided.
 All opinions are those of The Car Seat Lady LLC.